LegendusMaximus/speedsmart-tools/README.md

 After that, you are free to log out of the device in question Please note that only the two strings in quotes are the commands.

+### Average calculations

+By default, this program will automatically calculate averages based on network name, ISP and Country each time it runs.
+You can disable this behaviour in the config file.

 ## Goals/To Do list

 I will check items off below once they are completed and functional.